abyteintime/abit/docs/yarnbox/opcodes.md

 - `Iterator` is really weird: `UObject::execIterator` is, as far as I can tell, an empty function, which makes zero sense, since `UStruct::SerializeExpr` does some stuff to read an instruction and a 16-byte value.
 But the opcode clearly _does work_, the question is _how????_
+- Opcodes defined on `Actor` and other non-`Object` classes are not described and will not be described; please refer to the documentation comments in Actor.uc (if they exist for your particular function, ha ha ha!)

 ### Function parameters